LLM

 The adapter field should be set to Ollama, and the run locally checkbox should be checked.

 The default port value of 11434 should be used, and timeout can be left at 30 seconds.
+It may be necessary to increase the timeout to 120 seconds to support larger models such as the 70b variant of llama.

 Add any WAN targets that should be allowed to communicate on this port and/or any polcies that should be allowed.
 Being that there is no other configuration currently on this system I will select the default policy, if this were a live deployment I would need to add any client policies that will have access to the chatbot.